Three Benefits and Pitfalls of Web Personalization in Higher Educationby mStoner Staff

 At mStoner, we’ve long been committed to excellence in content strategy, IA, and analytics for higher education.
 Personalization gives us a great opportunity to combine these disciplines in new ways while grounding everything in solid strategic thinking around its application and effect on content, architecture, and user experience.

-We’re teaming up with our friends at TerminalFOUR to talk website personalization, from strategy through implementation.
-Join us for Personalization on Higher Education Websites – The New Competitive Advantage on February 28 at 2:00 p.m.
-EST / 11:00 a.m.
-PST.
+We teamed up with our friends at TerminalFOUR to talk website personalization, from strategy through implementation.
+Download the on-demand webinar, Personalization on Higher Education Websites – The New Competitive Advantage, for free.